Granada-Publications/granada-publications-style/index.md

 If a foreign word has entered the English language, use it in places where its definition in the English language is intended, otherwise use a transliterated version if the original meaning was intended.
 Example: Imam in English refers to someone who leads the prayer whereas Imām refers to a scholar of high caliber.

+Names of places, things, and people which are only available when transliterated, e.g. _Shām_, should *not* be italicized.

 ## Dashes

 ### En Rule